revenorror/The-Doors-of-Oblivion/README.md

 Old optional extras:
 - (inp) Alt Masque of Clavicus Vile: replaces the Masque with a design inspired by Skyrim's
 - Azura, red dress
-- (inp) Clavicus Vile, Lord of Souls - Changes Vile's and Barbas's appearances to reflect their depictions in Lord of Souls
+- (inp) Clavicus Vile, Lord of Souls: Changes Vile's and Barbas's appearances to reflect their depictions in Lord of Souls
 - (inp) Clavicus Vile, Redguard: Changes Vile's appearance to reflect his depiction in Redguard